sperezacuna/schneider-challenge-r1/README.md

 - The starting day of the week for each month may differ (the 1st day of the month can fall on any day of the week).
 - Machines find it challenging to comprehend cyclical custom ranges, such as one hour after 23:00 being 00:00.

 Considering that both consumption and generation exhibit cyclical variations influenced by factors like solar exposure or heating usage, it becomes essential to incorporate time in a suitable manner.
 Our approach is to represent time as a circumference, wherein we depict a circle with as many points as the intervals present.
 For instance, in a 24-hour interval, we input a circle with 24 points.
-The class responsible for managing this process is [Data Wrapper](#wrapper)
+The class responsible for managing this process is [Data Wrapper](#wrapper).

 As a matter of fact, circles can be expressed as sine and cosine functions.
 Therefore, it suffices to calculate the coordinates for each x and y axis based on the desired number of points.